mrcartier/AndroidAPILevels/README.md

-A simple ListView that shows Android API levels, codenames and versions
+A ListView that shows Android API levels, codenames and versions